inkle/ink/Documentation/WritingWithInk.md

 	Alfred is here, standing quietly in a corner.
 Batman's presence dominates all.

 	On one table, a headline blares out WHO IS THE BATMAN?
-AND *WHO* IS HIS BARELY-REMEMBER ASSISTANT?
+AND *WHO* IS HIS BARELY-REMEMBERED ASSISTANT?

 While: